Yelp/salsa/README.md

 This should create a new file called `ExampleSketch.sketch` inside the project directory

 Open up [`generate_sketch`](https://github.com/Yelp/salsa/blob/master/Example/generate_sketch) with a text editor to see how this is done.

+## Documentation
+For a full breakdown of the Salsa API [check out the docs](https://yelp.github.io/salsa/index.html)